- Member of Nevada State Bar: 1996

 After law school, John worked as an associate for the law firm of Pico & Mitchell from 1996 to 1999, where he handled family law and insurance defense cases.
 In 1998, John became licensed to practice law in Massachusetts.

 In 1999, John began his own family law practice in Las Vegas.
 He is a member of the Family Law Section of the State Bar of Nevada.
 In 2009, John was appointed by the Eighth Judicial District Court, Family Division to serve as a Pro Tem Hearing Officer in several important areas: guardianships, juvenile delinquency, domestic violence and mental health.
 John is actively involved in the Las Vegas community serving as an officer for the Elk’s Club.
-Since 2009, John and his wife Christine have served as licensed foster parents for the Clark County Department of Family Services.
-John also served as an officer for the U.S. Army Reserves from 1989 to 2005.
+John and his wife Christine were licensed foster parents for Clark County from 2009 to 2012.